 Click on a heading below for more information.

 The service can be provided by pharmacies that normally provide the specified appliances in the normal course of their business.
 The conditions that must be satisfied are that:

-2) Before beginning to provide the service, the contractor must notify the local NHS England team that it wishes to provide the service and inform them whether the service will be provided at patients’ homes and/or at the pharmacy.
-The contractor must also provide the local NHS England team the following information in relation to pharmacists or specialist nurses who are to provide AURs:
+2) Before beginning to provide the service, the contractor must notify the regional NHS England and NHS Improvement (NHSE&I) team that it wishes to provide the service and inform them whether the service will be provided at patients’ homes and/or at the pharmacy.
+The contractor must also provide the regional NHSE&I team the following information in relation to pharmacists or specialist nurses who are to provide AURs:

 Documentary evidence of qualifications (i.e. education, training or experience in respect of the use of specified appliances); and

 Details of competency in respect of the use of specified appliances (i.e. details as appropriate of relevant clinical training and practice in respect of the use of specified appliances).

 AUR notification form (APPL01) can be used to make these declarations and the completed form should be sent to the regional NHSE&I team:

 3) The pharmacy must be satisfactorily complying with the Terms of Service for the Essential Services.